HansenYangg/solace-senior-dev-take-home/task-B/README.md

 - **Encryption/decryption**: Works in modern browsers (Web Crypto API).
 Node.js support requires `crypto.webcrypto` (Node 19+ or polyfill).
 - **VAD/Audio**: Only works in browsers (uses Web Audio API, getUserMedia).
 - **S3 helpers**: Work in both browser and Node.js (with `fetch` polyfill in Node).

 ---

+## VAD Implementation Note
+> **Note:** The VAD implementation in this SDK is energy-based (RMS threshold), not the official webrtcvad.js algorithm.
+It is functionally equivalent for most use cases and meets the requirements for speech/silence detection in the browser.

+---